collabscore/documents/case-music-infoset.md

 or annotations along with a "main" score; transposition, harmonic reductions, etc. There are some touchy issues there (producing socres for separate voices for instance complies to specific rules and cannot be obtained readily from the general score), but this seems a very exciting and potentially fruitful challenge.

+## Benefit 4: better semantics

+In principle, if we can
-### In summary: the case for an info set, and its impact for linked data
+### In summary: the case for a music notation info set, and its impact for linked data

 In a project that aims at producing "semantic" data in order to link this data with other sources (annotations), I think it is worth trying to identify what is the meaningful content encoded is a score, and model this content.
 Meaning is necessarily related to applications, and to the set of information required by these applications.
 A bet is that there is a common info set that can serve as input to a range of applications, and that we can safely ignore any other content embedded in the score which can then simplify considered as noise from the application viewpoint.

+Practically speaking, a MEI file for instance would be the source of an instance of MCI, represented in whatever form is suitable (e.g., RDF, JSON-LD, Music21 classes, etc).
+A server would "publish" this instance which could be the source of annotations, transformations, or any process (musicological analysis for instance) thta requires as input a clean and well structured representation of music notational content.

 ### Examples

+## Example 1: from notation to performance and vice-versa

+## Example 2: styling score sheets

 ### Preliminary thoughts